The Diverse Languages and Nationalities in New York

 The smaller languages that are spoken in the state include; Hungarian Greek, Laotian, Navajo, Turkish, Armenian, Latvian, Lithuanian, Portuguese, Native-American languages, and many others.

 This mixture of cultures and languages has influenced the New York scene making it a true definition of cosmopolitan.
+Home of many New York translation company.
 There are hundreds of festivals and days celebrating different cultures and their languages.

 5 interesting facts

 There are a couple of interesting facts about the diversity of New York in languages and nationalities.
 These include;

 - Only 51% of New Yorkers speak only English while at home with the other 49% speaking either of the numerous languages from all around the world.